-A. Should it become necessary to "dig it out", the nearest official should dig for the ball, the next official to the area should signal to stop the clock and look to the clock to ensure it is stopped.
-The stop the clock signal should be relayed by the remainder of the crew.
-When the digging official determines possession, he should verbally relay possession information to the nearest standing official, normally the R, who will then signal the proper direction.
+- A. Should it become necessary to "dig out" a fumble, the official nearest the ball should dig for the ball.
+The next official to the area should signal to stop the clock and look to the clock to ensure it is stopped.
+The stop the clock signal should be relayed by the remainder of the crew. - B. When the digging official determines possession, he should verbally relay possession information to the nearest standing official, normally the R, who will then signal the proper direction.
 If possible, the signaling official will point to the recovering player to assist the press box.
 Only the R, if he is not the signaling official, should relay the direction signal.
 See Section 8 for bean bag mechanics on fumbles.

 SECTION 16.
-SCRIMMAGE KICKS
+SCRIMMAGE KICKS (PUNT PLAYS)

-R watches play on kicker, H holds until ball crosses neutral zone, then moves downfield covering on his side between line of scrimmage and deep receiver(s).
-L takes a position slightly ahead of receiver(s).
-U takes position toward L sideline.
-H, know if kick crosses neutral zone; be alert for blocked or partially blocked kick.
+R watches play on kicker, H holds until ball crosses neutral zone, then moves slowly downfield covering on his side between line of scrimmage and deep receiver(s).
+U takes initial position 8 to 10 yards deep favoring the L's side of the field.
+L stays on line until it is apparent it is a kick, and then moves downfield covering his side between the line of scrimmage and the deep receiver(s).
+H and L are alert for blocked or partially blocked kick.
+B takes a position behind receiver(s).
+H, know if kick crosses neutral zone.
+Be alert for delay by kicking team designed to confuse opponents.